Top EV Stocks (2025) - Latest Price, Returns And Insights

 Samvardhana Motherson International Ltd

 Samvardhana Motherson International Ltd is a global auto components giant serving EV and ICE segments.
-It specializes in wiring harnesses, lighting, mirrors, and polymer parts for EVs.
+It specialises in wiring harnesses, lighting, mirrors, and polymer parts for EVs.
 As OEMs ramp up electric models, Motherson’s components are integral to the electrification of global and Indian vehicles.

 What are EV Stocks

 EV stocks are shares of companies involved in the electric vehicle industry.
-These include vehicle manufacturers producing electric cars, two wheelers, buses, and commercial vehicles, as well as businesses supplying batteries, charging infrastructure, critical minerals, and related components.
+These include vehicle manufacturers producing electric cars, two-wheelers, buses, and commercial vehicles, as well as businesses supplying batteries, charging infrastructure, critical minerals, and related components.
 They also cover firms offering energy services, fleet operations, or technology solutions that support EV adoption.

 Growth of Electric Vehicles in India